Code-Institute-Submissions/balennouri-pp5/README.md

 #### Typography

+For the website fonts, I opted to use Kode Mono for the header in the navigation section.
+For the remaining content, I utilized the Lato font.
+Additionally, I included a secondary font fallback as Sans-serif to ensure compatibility in case the user's browser does not support the primary fonts.

 #### Colour Palette

+![colour pallete](docs/readme/colours.png)

 For this website, I opted for darker colors with white used for the content sections.
 The darker colors complement the colorful nature of football shoes, as most of them feature vibrant colors.
 This choice ensures that the products stand out effectively when users view them on the website.

-![colour pallete](docs/readme/colours.png)

 The color palette image was generated from [coolers.](https://coolors.co/)